zbauman3/WorkerMouse/docs/index.md

-# Worker Mouse
+# WorkerMouse

-An AVR project for a simple DIY mouse jiggler.
-This uses an ATTINY85, a 16MHz crystal, 4 capacitors, 4 resistors, 2 zener diodes, and a USB-C plug.
+An AVR project for a simple DIY mouse jiggler, using a minimal number of parts and simple software.

 ## Site Index